SSWConsulting/SSW.Rules.Content/rules/when-to-use-state-management-in-angular/rule.md

 #### Redux (e.g. [NgRx](https://www.ssw.com.au/rules/use-ngrx-on-complex-applications))

-Redux provides a comprehensive framework for state management.
-It defines a strict way of constructing your code in a manner that is scalable and consistent.
+Reduxis a design pattern which centralises the state into a single shared store across the application.
+It introduces several constraints on how data flows in and out of the state store in order to make the state scalable and consistent.
 However, it requires a lot more code and can lead to longer development times.
 Often this makes sense for large, complicated applications but less so for simple ones.

 Pros:
-* Sharing of state - Makes global state management simpler
+* Centralised state - Makes global state management simpler
 * Separation of concerns - Allows you to separate network/business logic from the UI
-* Predictable - Makes state predictable
+* Predictable - Makes state change predictable due to the use of pure functions
+* Unidirectional data flow - Eliminate rouge services mutating the state without firing a trackable action

 Cons:
-* Speed - It can take a long time to write code
+* Velocity - It can take more code to write
 * Boilerplate - Requires the use of many files and has a lot of repetition
 * Learning Curve - Can be easy to get wrong if you are an inexperienced user
-* Load times - More packages mean longer load times
+* Third-party library - Not part of the standard Angular library may increase overhead when upgrading Angular.
+Also introduces additional bundles in the published artifact
+*
 :::